20,000 Species of Bees

 It was selected to compete for the Golden Bear at the 73rd Berlin International Film Festival, where it had its world premiere on 22 February 2023.
 Nine-year old Sofía Otero won the Silver Bear for Best Leading Performance for the role of Lucía.
 The film was also nominated for Best Feature Film Teddy Award.
 Estibaliz Urresola Solaguren, the first feature director was nominated for GWFF Best First Feature Award in the festival.
-In March 2023, the film won Golden Biznaga for Best Spanish Film at the 26th Málaga Film Festival, an annual film festival held in Málaga, Spain.
-It is scheduled to release in Spain cinemas on 21 April 2023.
+In March 2023, the film won Golden Biznaga for Best Spanish Film at the 26th Málaga Film Festival.
+It was released in cinemas in Spain on 21 April 2023.
+The film was shortlisted for submission to 96th Academy Awards as Spanish entry for Best International Feature Film in September 2023.

+Synopsis

+The film tells the story of a transgender girl and the effect her identity has on her family.

+To help ensure an accurate portrayal, the director worked with Naizen, a regional association for the families of transgender minors, and they also provided guidance for Otero.

+In the film, the family crosses borders, including the one that separates Bayonne, France from Laudio/Llodio in Spanish Basque Country.